Investing: For whom, why and how?

 Of course, splurging is always fun.
 It makes us happy.
 However, too much of it could have consequences on your future, especially if you put everything on credit.

 If you want to treat yourself, save the money up first.
-It’ll make the purchase that much more satisfying!
+It’ll make the purchase feel all the more rewarding!

 Why save?

 We tend to convince ourselves that saving without a purpose makes no sense.
-It’s as though you need to a reason to save your money, whether it be for tuition, a car, a home, retirement.
+It’s as though you need to a reason to save your money, whether it be for tuition, a car, a first home, a dream vacation, etc.

 That being said, saving for the unexpected is a very valid reason!
 It’s good to have money in the bank when you need it.